corey-shen/cs263-knowledge-editing-rag/README.md

 *Beyond Rewrite Accuracy: Testing Logical Consistency in Knowledge Editing*

 Compares ROME, MEMIT, and IKE on GPT-2 XL using CounterFact, RippleEdits, and MQuAKE, with a custom diagnostic probe set targeting logical consistency and ripple effects.
+The repo also includes a RAG-vs-ROME conflict benchmark for testing whether a ROME-edited model follows edited weights or retrieved external context when the two disagree.

 **Team**: Matthew Hutchinson, Corey Shen, Nathan Wei